mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/lesson-03.md

 <!-- > -->

-The first goal for this class is to use React with a public web API.

-The second goal is to work with form elements and user input with React.
-React has a special pattern for this due to the way it handles the virtual DOM.

-Last, the goal will be to look at conditional rendering techniques that can be implemented with React.
+The goal of this class will be to look at handling forms with React.

 <!-- > -->